\"Writing.Com

 Ask & Answer

-The following is in response to "Less Is More Thanks to all who took the time to read and respond. *Hug*
+The following is in response to "Less Is MoreOpen in new Window.
+Thanks to all who took the time to read and respond. *Hug*

-Quick-Quill writes: Wow, As I read all the other posts on forgiveness, I'm amazed.
+Quick-Quill Author Icon writes: Wow, As I read all the other posts on forgiveness, I'm amazed.
 What wonderful thoughtful people who have a variety of references.
 Each one showed a different aspect of forgiveness.
 I loved reading them.
 This newsletter is good too.
 Death is a hard situation to deal with.

 shepherd46 writes: Shannon, your piece on Valentine's Day is beautiful and so helpful.
 Should I ever need advice on how to help someone who is grieving, I will remember your words.
 Wonderfully done!